thenotorioushtml/projects/README.md

-# My Fun Projects Repository 🎉
+# My Projects Repository 🎉

 Welcome to my repository where I store all the coding projects that I work on for fun.
 This repo is a collection of various small projects, experiments, and code snippets, all created out of passion and curiosity.